Yoga for Flexibility: 9 Best Yoga Poses to Become More Flexible

 Yoga classes are the ideal place to work on flexibility because you’ll receive expert instruction on the safest ways to incrementally boost flexibility and how to use props when necessary.
-If you know you lack flexibility, you may feel some trepidation about attending a public class, perhaps wondering if you’ll be the least flexible person in the room.
+If you know you lack flexibility, you may feel some trepidation about attending a public class, perhaps wondering if you’ll be the least bendy person in the room.
 Here’s the thing: no one cares.
 No one is going to call you out and if they do, find another class.

-What are the Best Yoga Poses for Flexibility
+What are the Best Yoga Poses for Flexibility?

 The best yoga poses for flexibility are those that are done regularly.
-We’ve already mentioned some of the major muscle groups where many people experience tightness.
+We’ve already mentioned some of the major muscle groups in which many people experience tightness.
 Hamstrings, hips, and shoulders tend to top the list so the following poses address those areas.
 Since yoga poses don’t usually work one area in isolation, however, you’ll also get the benefit of stretching the calves, quads, intercostals, and pectorals, just to name a few.
 When appropriate, we’ve included details on how to adapt the poses with props to make them more accessible and also how to amplify for a deeper stretch.
 Each pose is described individually but they are sequenced so you can also join them together to make a flow.

 Reclined Hand to Big Toe Pose (Supta Padangusthasana)

 There are numerous ways to adapt this pose, most notably by using a strap around the instep of the lifted leg.
-If you don’t have a yoga strap, any belt will do or just hold the back of your leg.
+If you don’t have a yoga strap, any belt will do, or just hold the back of your leg.
 Keeping your leg as straight as possible is the best way to stretch your groins, hips, hamstrings, calves.
 Don’t worry about how high you can lift your leg.